Wikipedia as a credible source for your research paper?

 Generating keywords and search terms

-The hardest part in research can sometimes be finding the right keywords to use when searching libraries or databases.
-Reviewing the article for terms that could be relevant for your own research can bring many clues and lead your research into new directions.
+The hardest part of your research can sometimes be finding the right keywords to use when searching libraries or databases.
+Reviewing a Wikipedia article for terms that could be relevant to your own research can bring many clues and lead your research in new directions.

 Many articles have a list of external links at the bottom.
-These can be sites with further information and often, they are credible sources that can be used to cite from.
+These can be sites with further information, and often, those are credible sources that can be used to cite from.

 External links in Wikipedia